 While the fellowship training program at the Department of Anesthesiology has two distinct tracks — clinical subspecialty training and research training — all fellowships have both clinical and research components.
-For example, individuals who choose the subspecialty training tract are encouraged to participate in ongoing clinical research projects in their areas of subspecialization, while research fellows all can spend one day each week in the O.R. to maintain their clinical contact.
+For example, individuals who choose the subspecialty training tract are encouraged to participate in ongoing clinical research projects in their areas of subspecialization, while research fellows all can spend one day each week in the O.R. to maintain their clinical skills.
 All clinical fellows must participate in an “academic scholarly project”.

 Clinical Subspecialty Training

 The curriculum of each subspecialty fellowship training is individualized for the specific subspecialty.
 Critical Care Medicine, Pain Medicine, Adult Cardiothoracic Anesthesia, Pediatric Anesthesia and OB Anesthesia are all ACGME-accredited fellowship programs.
 Fellows who satisfactorily complete their training in pain medicine, critical care medicine and pediatric anesthesia are eligible for subspecialty board certification.

 The goal of the NIH-funded T-32 fellowship program is to provide training in scientific investigation to anesthesiologists who wish to become independent physician-scientists.

 Fellows have the opportunity to work with NIH-funded investigators within the Department of Anesthesiology or with established investigators in basic science departments or other departments e.g. Epidemiology, i.e. population science on the Columbia University Health Sciences campus.

 The T-32 fellowship can only be offered to individuals with U.S. citizenship or permanent visa status.
 However, we do offer similar (basic and clinical research) training outside of the NIH funded fellowship program to qualified individuals.
 Please see the Apgar Scholars Program and the T-32 Fellowship Program pages.